24crayon/24crayon/README.md

 ### Hi there 📩
-### I'm Lena C.A., a 15 year-old Forensics, Cyber-Security, and Python Development enthusiast .
+### I'm Lena C.A., a 15 Year-Old Forensics, Cyber-Security, and Python Development Enthusiast .

 ⊹₊  🔭 I’m currently brainstorming for projects to work on during the summer.